murer/qunit-page/README.md

     (function(t) {

     	// qunit module
 	t.module('first module');

 	// you should pass a test function as you do with tradional qunit.
 	// you will receive a page where you can describe test steps. t.pageTest("first test", function(page) {

     		// you want to open the page.
 	        page.open('page.html');

 		// first step.
 You need to pass two arguments.
 		// first argument is a array of elements to wait for.
 		// second argument is your step function.
 		// It receives the elements which you were waiting for (same order). page.step([ '#some .css .path' ], function(element) {
 	    	    element.click();
                 });

 		// You can do more steps, of course.
 		// you can pass a step name if you want as the first argument. page.step('second step', [ '.link', '.element2' ], function(link, textbox) {
 	    	    textbox.val('abc');
 	    	    link.click();
 		});

 		// You can do a more complex waitFor passing a function.
 		// this waitFor function will be called until it returns something 'valid in javascript'.
 		// and the return will be the arugment to your step function. page.step('second step', [ '.link', function() {
     		    return window.something;
     		} ], function(link, something) {
 		    something.do();
 		    link.click();
 		});
     	});
     })(QUnit);

 ### Bad Things

-  .
-Same origin policy applies.
-You need to put test.html at the same domain of the page you need to test.
+  * Same origin policy applies.
+You need to put test.html at the same domain of the page you want to test.
-  .
-The open page has a implicity wait for 'ready' global at window.
+  * The open page has a implicity wait for 'ready' global at window.
 It means your page needs to set ready=true tell it is ready to qunit-page.

 ## Live Sample